18 Top-Rated Midwest Vacations

 While you can fill your agenda with attractions, you might want to plan some down time to enjoy White River State Park, which is an expansive green space in the middle of the city with a three-mile walking path, shops, and restaurants.

 If you need a little more outdoor time, you can head to the Eagle Creek Park and Nature Preserve, where you can kayak, hike, fish, and zipline.
 There is also a golf course in the park.
+There are some fun hotel options in Indianapolis that range from luxury and themed to mainstream to accommodations in renovated historic buildings.

 10. Lake of the Ozarks, Missouri